 The technical screening criteria for “substantial contributions” or “significant harm” with regard to the different environmental objectives of the EU-Taxonomy are defined in two delegated acts:

 - The first is known as the “Climate Delegated Act”.
 It considers the environmental objectives of climate change mitigation and adaptation (environmental objectives 1+2), was finalized in June 2021 and entered into force on January 1st 2022.
+In June 2023 the EU Commission submitted a revised version to the EU Parliament and Council for scrutiny and approval.

 - The delegated act that will define the remaining four environmental objectives (sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, protection and restoration of biodiversity and ecosystems) is often referred to as the “Taxo 4”.
 The Platform on Sustainable Finance has drafted a proposal consisting of a conceptual document outlining the logic applied in designing the criteria and an annex with a full list of proposed technical screening criteria.
 The proposal was subjected to a public consultation in which OroVerde participated as well.
-The finalized act is expected towards the end of 2022.

 Regarding forestry, the Climate Delegated Act mainly relies on compulsory Forest Management Plans.
 However, OroVerde considers it also necessary to establish clear standards for forestry practices since some conventional methods like clear cutting or monocultures pose severe problems to carbon dioxide sequestration, biodiversity, water cycles and temperature regulation.
 Another weak point is monitoring and control, which may be carried out by public institutions or private certification agencies.
 The latter would be contracted by the audited companies themselves, and the Climate Delegated Act does not specify admissibility criteria.
 Therefore, independence and objectivity of the evaluations are at least doubtful.